SringayKeno/kickstarter-analysis/README.md

 ### Purpose

-The purpose of this analysis is to is to compare the results of fundraising campaigns based on their launch dates and their funding goals.
-We specifically looked at the trends of theaters and plays to determine the successful, failed, and cancelled campaigns.
+The purpose of this analysis is to is to compare the results of kickstarter fundraising campaigns based on their launch dates and their funding goals.
+We specifically looked at the trends in the theater catagory and its subcatagory plays to determine the successful, failed, and cancelled kickstarter campaigns.

 ## Analysis and Challenges